DaleOrders/AWS-Study-Notes/README.md

 ![image](https://user-images.githubusercontent.com/52617475/145079517-eaadbfc0-5a67-4a49-91b2-57e62f2cbe5d.png)

-Nodes are objects inside a graph database.
+Nodes are objects inside a graph database (the circles).
 They can have properties.

-Edges are relationships between the nodes.
+Edges are relationships between the nodes (the lines).
 They have a direction.

-Relationships themselves can also have attached data, so name value pairs.
+Relationships themselves can also have attached data, so name-value pairs.
 We might want to store the start date of any employment relationship.

 Can store massive amounts of complex relationships between data or between